Ichmed/Thousndoor/World/Materials/Lickolt.md

-Large trees growing in [[Eternal Forest]].
+Large trees growing in the [[Eternal Forest]].
 Because they do not require much nutrition they instead invest in stability, leading to extremely lightweight and durable wood.
 Some scholars call it the aluminum of wood.
 ## Properties

 ### Material Characteristics